Set Up

 Execute a Run from a Pull Request Comment

-For VCS-based workspaces, a run can be executed directly from pull request comment.
-As of right now, only plan runs are supported from Github, but apply runs and other providers will be added soon.
+For VCS-based workspaces, a plan or apply run can be executed directly from pull request comment.
+As of right now, only Github is supported, but other VCS providers will be added soon.
 To execute a run from a comment simply execute the following in a pull request comment:

 /scalr plan